-If you are not returning in the Spring 2018 semester, confirm your attendance as "No" as instructed above then send an email to email@example.com.
-This will allow us to remove your SP-18 schedule so that tuition charges will be voided.
-(Please note: You will need to complete this step even if you have submitted a non-returner form for Student Life in regards to housing.)
+If you are not returning in the Fall 2018 semester, send an email to email@example.com.
+Please note: You will need to complete this step even if you have submitted a non-returner form for Student Life in regards to housing.

-- View the course offerings for SP-18 on the student portal.
-NOTE: The complete course offering may not be available until October 23, 2017, and remember that you must change the term to the appropriate semester to view the offering.
+- View the course offerings for FA-18 on the student portal.
+NOTE: The complete course offering may not be available until March 15, and remember that you must change the term to the appropriate semester to view the offering.

 - Meet with your advisor at your designated appointment time.
 NOTE: Students - - DO NOT meet with your advisor until your classification date above.
 If you do, your schedule may be removed until your specified day.
 Your Advisor will check your classification and enter your schedule.

 - View and print your schedule on the student portal after meeting with your advisor.